-Principle 5: Furthering equity and environmental justice through outdoor recreation

-The DEP has a mission to improve New Jersey for all residents, particularly those in communities with environmental concerns.
-The Environmental Justice Law passed in 2020 added a targeted approach to this mission and, in its 2021 funding round, Green Acres began to prioritize projects in Overburdened Communities that are subject to adverse cumulative stressors.
+Principle 5: Furthering equity and environmental justice through outdoor recreation this mission and, in its 2021 funding round, Green Acres began to prioritize projects in Overburdened Communities that are subject to adverse cumulative stressors.
 Through special budgetary support, the DEP has been able to offer a category of funding entitled Urban Parks for areas with the greatest need.
 These areas are generally understood to be Urban Aid municipalities with Overburdened Communities that are higher than the 50th percentile for total environmental and public health stressors and contain less close-to-home open space/recreation than other communities.